Paris by Night: Controversies

 It is also the subject of some controversies among the overseas Vietnamese population due to what some perceive as its support of the current government of Vietnam.
-Paris by Night 40, with the topic of motherhood, featured a song by the composer Trịnh Công Sơn titled "Ca Dao Me", which was performed by Don Hồ.
+Paris by Night 40, with the topic of motherhood, featured a song by the composer Trịnh Công Sơn titled "Ca Dao Mẹ", which was performed by Don Hồ.
 The song included a reenactment of a bombing during the Vietnam War and showed a mother grieving over the death of her child and her husband.
 Some were offended by the song's antiwar message while others see this as an indictment against American and South Vietnamese troops even though the scene did not make it clear which side was doing the bombing.
 After a boycott, Thúy Nga reissued Paris by Night 40 with the bombing scenes removed.
 Paris by Night 40 is the most commercially successful production.
 The director of the segment, Lưu Huỳnh, later went on to direct The White Silk Dress in Vietnam, a film with similar themes.

 In Paris by Night 96, Thúy Nga Productions's Nguyễn Ngọc Ngạn wrote a skit about a Vietnamese American gay kid, starring Bang Kieu.
 This sparked conversations among Vietnamese American parents and their gay children.
 It helped build more tolerance for the Vietnamese American LGBT community overseas.
 This shows the company's cultural influence over the Vietnamese American culture, experience and audience.

 There has also been increasing recent criticism of the production over-Americanizing its shows, with traditional Vietnamese culture and aspects no longer being emphasized as before, as well as the production largely losing its original French cabaret influence and roots.
 In fact, Paris by Night has not been filmed in its namesake city since 2003, Paris by Night 70.